“I know that my recovery has been definitely up and down. I’ve learnt more each time I’ve come here. So it’s good.”

-I am in Neami Joondalup.
-It's sort of like a communal hub, surrounded with units, self-contained.
-They're really good little amenities.
+I am at Neami Joondalup, it’s sort of like a communal hub, surrounded with self-contained units.
 It’s a much more relaxed place to be.
 The facilities are good.
 You’ve got that freedom.
 Everything’s fairly easy going and calm.
 It’s got that fluidity about it that makes it so much better than being in the hospital.

-Through talking to the people at the Joondalup mental health, they suggested that as a way of learning more about what was happening, they suggested that I come here.
+People at the Joondalup mental health service suggested that as a way of learning more about what was happening that I come here.
 I had hit about as rock bottom as a person could possibly hit.
 I had thought about suicide and even attempted suicide.
 I ended up in the Joondalup mental health ward and I was given a diagnosis of PTSD and severe depression and anxiety and aversion disorder.

-This is my second time.
+This is my second time at Neami Joondalup.
 Recently I started hearing voices and that was something new that I’d never been through before.
-That’s the reason why I’m back here is to learn how to cope with hearing voices.
+That’s the reason I’m back here, to learn how to cope with hearing voices.

 I do a lot of reading.
-I do a lot of drawing, colouring in, that sort of thing.
+I do a lot of drawing, colouring in.
 They’ve got bikes that you can use and go for a ride.
-Morning walks, you can go down to the lake Joondalup down there and that’s really good, the walk down there is fantastic.
+Morning walks, you can go down to lake Joondalup and that’s really good, the walk down there is fantastic.
 I do a fair bit of walking.

 Not everything works straight away.
 Sometimes you have to practice some of the things that you learn.
 Some things work and some things don’t, so you have to find a balance between those things and that can be fairly taxing.
-But with the different tactics that we learn eventually you sort of figure out what works what doesn't and then you just sort of work on those that do you know.
+But with the different tactics that we learn, eventually you sort of figure out what works.

 I feel better now because I’ve got strategies in place that I can use when I get too anxious or too stressed or I have a hard day.
 I know that through what I’ve learned here, I can put those things into place and they work.
 Then I feel better for it.
 I have a better understanding of what’s going on now.